NeilHu1994/RemoteDesktopConnection/README.md

-## mstsc remote server
+# mstsc remote server
-mstsc remote server via building rdp file, when you want to connect you just click generated file.
+It achieve click-once to connect remote server,when you run this tool it will build a rdp file, drop it to desktop for next time use.